-10 Foods You Didn't Know Are Amazing Sources of Protein
+10 Foods You Didn’t Know Are Good Sources of Protein

 When it comes to protein, your first thoughts might be meat, poultry, eggs, or whey protein.
 People sometimes get their daily dose from protein powders or protein bars.
 Others get it from black beans or nut butters.
 Many people think that in order to get adequate protein, they need to bulk up their diet with these foods.
 What you may not realize is that you are probably already getting a fair amount of protein from regular foods!